HSF/hsf.github.io/organization/_posts/2022/2022-05-12-coordination.md

 ### General

-Next [Compute Acceletator Forum](https://indico.cern.ch/event/1073643/) meeting will be on June 8, with updates on CERN's GPU infrastucture and on SYCL.
+Next [Compute Accelerator Forum](https://indico.cern.ch/event/1073643/) meeting will be on June 8, with updates on CERN's GPU infrastructure and on SYCL.

 ---